-Acne Cosmetica: Symptoms and Risks
+Acne Cosmetica: Symptoms, Causes and Risks

 Acne cosmetica is a type of acne caused by the use of certain cosmetic products.
 It can affect the skin's appearance and overall health by clogging pores and leading to the formation of pimples, blackheads, and whiteheads.
 The impact of acne cosmetica on health is mainly cosmetic, as it can result in skin irritation, inflammation, and reduced self-confidence.
 The condition can be bothersome for individuals who experience it, as it may affect their self-esteem and quality of life.